Kirstenbosch National Botanical Garden

 Kirstenbosch Botanical Garden is proof that not all gardens were created equal.
 Go on, pay it a visit.
 You can thank us later.

-Situated on the slopes of Table Mountain, a mere 13km from the city centre, Kirstenbosch includes a fragrance garden, a medicinal garden, a garden that features 2500 species of plants found on the Cape Peninsula, a Protea garden (best seen in spring!), a braille trail, and a cycad amphitheatre.
-There is also a glasshouse – the Botanical Society Conservatory – which houses plants from the continent’s more arid regions.
+Situated on the slopes of Table Mountain, just 13km from the city centre, Kirstenbosch includes a fragrance garden, a medicinal garden, 2,500 species of plants found on the Cape Peninsula, a Protea garden (best seen in spring!), a braille trail, and a cycad amphitheatre.
+There is also the Botanical Society Conservatory, which houses plants from the continent’s more arid regions.
 To immerse yourself in all that the Garden has to offer, it is worth taking one of the free guided tours that depart from the Visitors’ Centre at 11am and 2pm from Monday to Saturday.
 If the times are inconvenient, audio guides are also available.

 All that walking is bound to work up an appetite, and – if you haven’t packed a picnic – there are a number of options for satiating your hunger.
 Visit the African themed Moyo restaurant for a hearty lunch, or pop into the Kirstenbosch Tea Room for scones, cake and cucumber sandwiches.
 You can even pick up a picnic hamper from either of these restaurants.
 For a quick coffee fix, Vida e Caffe has you covered.

 While the Garden is spectacular all year round, you’ll see the fynbos at its best from August to November.
 However, summer has its own charm in the form of the Summer Sunset Concerts every Sunday evening and the open air Galileo Cinema on Wednesday evenings.

 See pics others have shared at Kirstenbosch and share your own using #lovecapetown!